 A choice of one of five teas is included in the $42pp high tea charge.
 A box with a little heater inside sits next to each table to keep a tea pot of water warm.
 The green and black teas can be brewed up to four times, the three types of oolong tea, up to eight times.

-The level of oxidation is the difference between green and black tea, green tea being lightly oxidised, black tea fully oxidised, and oolong tea sitting in the middle between the two and being partially oxidised.
+The level of oxidation is the difference between green and black tea, green tea being lightly oxidised, black tea fully oxidised, and oolong tea sitting in the middle.
 I suspect there is more to it than that though and Zealong offer a Discover Tea Experience for those wanting to find out more.